 Ease of purchase

 To test ease of purchase, we’ll try to buy something.
 We’ll audit information sharing and the buying process.
-For example, how clear payment and deliver options are the overall number of clicks.
-We’ll also look for anything that makes the purchase more difficult.
+For example, how clear payment and delivery options are, and the overall number of clicks.
+We’ll also look for anything which gets in the way of the purchase.